jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 Hopefully you found that interesting.
 I'll admit the `AMD` and `UMD` stops on the tour are mostly interesting from an historical standpoint.
-For day to day coding `CommonJS` and increasingly `ES Modules` are really all you need, but there are times when you see these in the wild and it's good ot know what you're looking at.
+For day to day coding `CommonJS` and increasingly `ES Modules` are really all you need, but there are times when you see these in the wild and it's good to know what you're looking at.
 I also find it fascinating to see the aspects of those historical module systems exhibiting themselves in the solution adopted into the language now, and some of their failings addressed.